d-vanos/Twitter-Political-Ideology/README.md

 files and google sheet files, ready to be manually rated using a Shiny app.

+### 3\. rate\_evo\_psychs

+This is a Shiny App that allows users to manually rate which of multiple Twitter users extracted in the script above, if any, is an evolutionary psychologist.
+Users are displayed in a table, together with their Twitter name and Twitter bio.
+The user selects the correct user, or skips if none appear to be academics.
+Results are saved in a googlesheets file, which can then be downloaded.

-### 3\. add\_location.R
+### 4\. add\_location.R

 Twitter locations, where they exist, can include countries, cities, or suburbs.
-The Google Maps API is used to standardize location by extracting latitude, longitude, and country from location data.
+In this script the Google Maps API is used to standardize location by extracting latitude, longitude, and country from location data.